bitcoincashorg/bitcoincash.org/spec/2019-11-15-minimaldata.md

 * OP_CHECKLOCKTIMEVERIFY and OP_CHECKSEQUENCEVERIFY both take up to **5-byte** numbers from the stack, a deviation from the usual 4-byte limit.
 Regardless, we shall require that these 5-byte numbers also be minimally encoded.
 * The first operand of OP_NUM2BIN and the single operand of OP_BIN2NUM will continue to have *no minimal encoding restrictions* and *no length restrictions* (see [their specification](may-2018-reenabled-opcodes.md) for more information).

+The following opcodes notably do not appear in the above lists since they do *not* decode their inputs as numbers, and thus they have no minimal number encoding rules: OP_IF, OP_NOTIF, OP_VERIFY, OP_IFDUP, OP_AND, OP_OR, OP_XOR.

 # Rationale and commentary on design decisions